melodee-project/melodee-next/docs/API_DEFINITIONS.md

 ### Performance
 - Rate limiting applies to expensive operations: search endpoints are limited to 30 requests per 10 minutes
+- Public API rate limiting applies globally to prevent abuse: all endpoints are subject to rate limiting with different tiers based on endpoint type
 - OpenSubsonic API endpoints maintain compatibility with existing clients but may not perform as well as Melodee API on very large libraries
 - Some legacy OpenSubsonic endpoints do not include pagination metadata which may cause performance issues with large result sets in some client applications